 For many Mac users, particularly those living in rural areas, high-speed Internet access is a dream, but not a possibility.
 Many areas don’t have access to cable or DSL lines and the long-promised, Mac-friendly satellite solutions are still just that: promises, not reality.
 But in the future such underserved users could receive high-speed access via power lines.

-article, some companies, such as St. Louis-based Ameren Corp., are investigating technologies and scenarios that could make “every electrical outlet an always-on Web connection.”
+According to an Associated Press article, some companies, such as St. Louis-based Ameren Corp., are investigating technologies and scenarios that could make “every electrical outlet an always-on Web connection.”
 The technology, as long as it’s proven safe, has the approval of federal regulators looking to improve broadband competition, lower consumer prices and bridge the digital divide in rural areas, according.
 Since practically every building has a power plug, it “could simply blow the doors off the provision of broadband,” Federal Communications Commission (FCC) chairman Michael Powell said in January.

 “We’re going to have an absolute stampede to move on this.
 This is a natural,” said Alan Shark, president of the Power Line Communications Association, which includes Internet providers such as Earthlink as well as utility companies.
 “It’ll change the way we do business on the Internet.”